 A research hub of the Jackson School dedicated to the study of international history, grand strategy, and global security

 Founded in 1988, ISS is a research hub of the Jackson School dedicated to the study of international history, grand strategy, and global security.

 Get to know the members of the ISS community.

-ISS convenes academics and practitioners around three core project areas: America, China, and Eurasia; Maritime and Naval Studies; and Artificial Intelligence, Emerging Technologies, and National Power.
+ISS convenes academics and practitioners around four core project areas: America, China, and Eurasia; Maritime and Naval Studies; Africa Security; and Artificial Intelligence, Emerging Technologies, and National Power.

 Grand Strategy Program